hashicorp/nomad/website/source/docs/job-specification/service.html.md

 ### `check` Parameters

+Note that health checks run inside the task.
+If your task is a Docker container, the script will run inside the Docker container.
+If your task is running in a chroot, it will run in the chroot.
+Please keep this in mind when authoring check scripts.

 - `args` `(array<string>: [])` - Specifies additional arguments to the
   `command`.
 This only applies to script-based health checks.